128technology/docs/docs/events_overview.md

 ## Shelving Alarms

-When an SSR is put into “Maintenance Mode” all alarms for that SSR will be “shelved”.
-Shelved alarms will continue to be monitored by the system but will not be presented on the standard UI.
-The state of shelved alarms can be optionally viewed by issuing:
+When an SSR is put into [Maintenance Mode](howto_maintenance_mode.md) all alarms for that SSR are “shelved”.
+Shelved alarms continue to be monitored by the system, but are not presented on the standard UI.
+The state of shelved alarms can be viewed by issuing the following command:

 ```
 admin@conductor1.nycsite1# show alarms shelved
 ```

+## Alarm Suppression

+While shelving alarms for a router is useful for staging and maintenance activities, there are situations where a more granular approach is useful.